Motte-and-bailey fallacy: Examples

 An example given by Shackel is the statement "morality is socially constructed".
 In this example, the motte is that our beliefs about right and wrong are socially constructed, while the bailey is that there is no such thing as right and wrong.

-According to Shackel, David Bloor's strong programme for the sociology of scientific knowledge made use of a motte-and-bailey doctrine when trying to defend his conception of knowledge as "whatever people take to be knowledge", without distinguishing between beliefs that are widely accepted but contrary to reality, and beliefs that correspond to reality.
-In this instance, the easily defensible motte would be the idea that what we call knowledge is what is commonly accepted as such, but the prized bailey would be that scientific knowledge is no different from other widely accepted beliefs, implying truth and reality play no role in gaining scientific knowledge.
+According to Shackel, David Bloor's strong programme for the sociology of scientific knowledge made use of a motte-and-bailey doctrine when trying to defend his conception of knowledge as "whatever people take to be knowledge", without distinguishing between beliefs that are widely accepted but contrary to reality and beliefs that correspond to reality.
+In this instance, the easily defensible motte would be that what we call knowledge is what is commonly accepted as such, but the prized bailey would be that scientific knowledge is no different from other widely accepted beliefs, implying that truth and reality play no role in gaining scientific knowledge.

-Motte-and-bailey fallacies can also be observed in informal, non-academic discussions.
-For instance:

-Person A: "I don't understand why people believe in astrology, there's no scientific evidence to support it."

-Person B: "The moon has enough pull to cause tides every day on Earth, but it has no effect on people?
-Are you trying to say humans are literal gods unaffected by nature?
-I guess evolution isn't real, either!"

-Here, Person B has substituted an easy-to-defend motte: